wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 13. Press **CTRL+C** to stop the server.
 Then unset the operating system variable by the following command:

         unset httpEndpoint_port
-    This will restore the httpEnpoint_port value in the Operating System environment variable to **9080**.
+    This restores the httpEnpoint_port value in the Operating System environment variable to **9080**.

 ### 3.2.2 Use includes for better re-use and visibility

 If you configure a Liberty server with resources like datasources or JMS queues, user registry and more, your configureation file can get quite long and not easy to be read and maintained.
 Liberty allows to specify configuration resources to get included into the server configuration.
 This helps to keep control over the configuration, provides better reuse of the different configuration and allows to split the responsibility for the configuration between different teams.
 The developer for example could create the application specific configuration and operations the security configuration.

-You will now use **includes** to structure the server configuration.
+You now use **includes** to structure the server configuration.

 1. In the terminal in Visual Studio Code, copy the existing server.xml file into a new file called application-config.xml.